Cathedral School for Boys: Athletics

 Cathedral offers school-organized sports for all students in every grade.
 Among the sports offered are soccer, cross country, and golf in the fall; basketball in the winter; and baseball, golf, track and field, and volleyball in the spring.
 Cathedral competes against other private schools in San Francisco and the Bay Area, and it uses its on-site gymnasium and nearby city fields as facilities.
 Cathedral's mascot is Forbes the Hawk.

-Music & Performing Arts
+Music and performing arts

 Dating back to its founding partly as a choir school for Grace Cathedral, Cathedral School maintains a robust music and performing arts program.
 Classes in those subjects are mandatory from kindergarten to eighth grade, and all students participate in one drama performance every year.
 Students in grades 3–8 participate in the Field Foundation Public Speaking Competition annually.
 Additionally, all second graders have the opportunity to audition for the Grace Cathedral Choir of Men and Boys, one of only a handful of remaining Episcopal men and boys cathedral choirs in the country.
 The 25 boys in the choir are all students at the school, while the men are a professional ensemble.